Back to Projects

 Powerlink plays a key role in influencing the energy system of the future, one that balances customer needs, while moving to a lower carbon future that includes battery and storage solutions, grid and generation technologies, and demand management.

-Large-scale battery energy storage systems (BESS) involves a large number of battery modules being installed together.
-This approach can deliver numerous advantages to make the energy network more secure and stable, support the shift to renewables and contribute to reducing electricity costs to customers.
+Large-scale Battery Energy Storage Systems (BESS) involves a large number of battery modules that are installed together.
+This approach can deliver numerous advantages to make the energy network more secure and stable, and contribute to reducing electricity costs to customers.

 Powerlink has investigated the potential for batteries to be cost-effectively installed and connected to the transmission network at various locations in Queensland.
 By connecting to the transmission network in a coordinated way, the battery connection will deliver scale-efficiencies and operational cost-effectiveness.